 Not only does British Airways itself offer a wide variety of destinations, but it also boasts extensive partnerships with other carriers that effectively makes its network much larger.

 The airline is a founding member of the Oneworld Alliance and interlines with its 14 member airlines, including major carriers such as American Airlines and Qatar Airways.
 Combined, Oneworld carriers serve nearly 1,000 destinations in more than 150 countries around the world.

 An airline alliance is a conglomerate of carriers with varying levels of agreements that create an interconnected network for travelers worldwide.
 Typically, alliances involve airlines collaborating with each other to bring a consistent level of service for travelers.

 Depending on status with their alliance, passengers are offered perks that include shared lounge access and earning and redeeming frequent flyer miles on member carriers.
 In addition, passengers do not have to check in separately for each airline and can be rebooked on another partner carrier with ease in the event of a delay or cancellation.

-“It’s crucial that travelers understand the benefits that come with airlines that coordinate with each other to improve the flying experience,” said Christina O’Toole of Avenue Two Travel, a travel agency based just outside of Pittsburgh.
+“It’s crucial that travelers understand the benefits that come with airlines that coordinate with each other to improve the flying experience,” said Christina O’Toole of Pittsburgh-based Avenue Two Travel.

 British Airways also is part of the Oneworld transatlantic joint venture that includes American, as well as Spanish and Finnish flag carriers Iberia and Finnair.
 All four carriers are full members of Oneworld and have codeshare agreements in place.
 (A codeshare allows multiple airlines to share a single flight.)